About the Wilkes University Police Department

-Each year the Department of Public Safety sends an e-mail notification to all current students, faculty, and staff providing an electronic copy of the report along with a web link to access the report.
-The current Annual Security and Fire Safety Report available on the Department of Public Safety's website: http://www.wilkes.edu/safetyreport.
+Each year the Department of Public Safety sends an email notification to all current students, faculty and staff providing an electronic copy of the report along with a web link to access the report.
+The current Annual Security and Fire Safety Report available on the Department of Public Safety's website.
 You may also request a copy mailed to you by ca

-In order to aid in the prevention of similar crimes, the Director of Public Safety (or designee) will develop and issue timely warning notices.
+To aid in the prevention of similar crimes, the director of public safety (or designee) will develop and issue timely warning notices.
 The purpose of the notice is to inform members of the community about crimes that have occurred on campus, on non-campus property, or on public property where it is determined that the incident may pose a serious or ongoing threat to members of the University community.

 Wilkes University communicates during crisis and emergency situations across multiple means and modalities such as:

 - Wilkes Website

 - Social Media

 Reports of missing students will be immediately directed to the Department of Public Safety, which has the responsibility and authority to investigate each report and make a determination whether the student is missing.
 If any member of the Wilkes community believes that a student is missing, it is the University's policy that the Department of Public Safety should be contacted immediately at 570-408-4999.